 - How are you feeling?
 At home you can ask and talk about feelings when your child is excited or happy, but also when they are a bit worried or unsure.
-A child might not have all the words to explain why they feel something, but you can help them recognise how in their body (or in their tummy) they feel in different circumstances.
-Recognising feelings and encouraging chats will really help now and in the future.
-At Giffnock we have a parent/carer guide on Emotion Works and helping your child to learn emotional literacy skills. - Learning about trusted adults.
+A child might not have all the words to explain why they feel something, but you can help them recognise how in their body (or 'in their tummy') they feel in different circumstances.
+Recognising feelings and encouraging chats will really help now and in the future. - Learning about trusted adults.
 In early learning and at school, we are helping children learn about all different adults who help and support them and who can help if they are ever worried or concerned about something.
 You could talk at home about how you are always there for your child and also help them recognise the other adults in their life who love and care for them.